RIFTEK-LLC/RF62X-SDK/README.md

     - [How to use](#how-to-use-2)

 ## OVERVIEW
-The RF627SDK project uses [git](http://git-scm.com/) for source code management and [GitLab](https://about.gitlab.com/) for source code hosting.
+The RF62X SDK project uses [git](http://git-scm.com/) for source code management and [GitLab](https://about.gitlab.com/) for source code hosting.

 For developers who simply want to use this SDK for work with scanners, can be